"I feel for you": GH Uber driver shares how he caught his cheating girlfriend

 Ghanaian lady cheats on boyfriend as payback

-In a related development, YEN.com.gh earlier reported that a Ghanaian lady cheated on her boyfriend to pay him back for his infidelity.
+In a related development, YEN.com.gh earlier reported that a Ghanaian lady, Erica Afrifa, cheated on her boyfriend to pay him back for his infidelity.

-In an online video, Erica Afrifa admitted to cheating on her boyfriend despite loving him deeply.
+In an online video, Erica admitted to cheating on her boyfriend despite loving him deeply.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!